 Frequently Asked Questions and Further Information

-The platform has been developed over a number of years, and officially launched on May 9th 2016.
-It has been devloped by Routledge (Taylor and Francis/ Informa) and Propagator.
+The platform officially launched on 9 May 2016.
+It was devloped by Routledge (Taylor and Francis/Informa) and Propagator.

 Can I access a list of contributors to the platform?

-The Routledge Encyclopedia of Modernism is led by Dr. Stephen Ross, our General Editor.
-Dr. Ross is a Professor at the University of Victoria (Canada), and Past-President of the Modernist Studies Association.
+The Routledge Encyclopedia of Modernism is led by Dr. Vassiliki Kolocotroni, our General Editor.
+Dr. Kolocotroni is a Senior Lecturer at the University of Glasgow (United Kingdom).

-Over 1,500 academic specialists have contributed articles and research to The Routledge Encylopedia of Modernism, a full list of contributers is forthcoming.
+Thousands of academic specialists have contributed articles and research to the Routledge Encylopedia of Modernism.

 If you are interested in contributing an article, please contact us.